jihoonyoon-sjsu/Medic-Aigent/README.md

 4. streamlit run app.py

 ## Note about requirements.txt
 Requirements.txt in this notebook is just for the front end.
+It is located in the /app subfolder.
 All packages required for the Colab notebook are included in the Colab environment or installed in the cells.